 \subsubsection{Impact of node feature initialization}

 The performance of $\gnn$s eminently rely on the initial node features~\cite{kipf17}.
-In context of entity-based tissue analysis, we focus on the impact of initial morphological features embedded in the nodes.
-To this end, we experiment with three morphological feature initialization settings, given as,
+In the context of entity-based tissue analysis, we analyze the impact of initial morphological features of the nodes.
+To this end, we experiment with the following three morphological feature initialization schemes:

-\textbf{$\bullet$ No morphological features:} In this setting, the nodes of an entity-graph representation are initialized with only spatial features.
+\textbf{$\bullet$ No morphological features:} In this setting, the nodes of an entity-graph representation are initialized with only the spatial features.
 Experiments with this setting demonstrate the impact of standalone graph topology on the $\gnn$ performance.

-\textbf{$\bullet$ Hand-crafted morphological features:} The entity-graph nodes are initialized with hand-crafted morphological features, \ie i) texture features: average foreground and background difference; standard deviation, skewness and mean entropy of intensity; dissimilarity, homogeneity, energy and angular second moment from Gray-Level Co-occurrence Matrix, and ii) shape features: eccentricity, area, maximum and minimum length of axis, perimeter, solidity and orientation.
-Note that, for $\cg$ and $\tg$, the hand-crafted features are computed from the segmented instances of the nuclei and tissue regions respectively.
+\textbf{$\bullet$ Hand-crafted morphological features:} The entity-graph nodes are initialized with hand-crafted morphological features as suggested by~\cite{zhou19}, \ie i)~\emph{texture features}: difference of average foreground to background; standard deviation, skewness, and mean entropy of intensities; dissimilarity, homogeneity, energy, and angular second moment from Gray-Level Co-occurrence Matrix; and ii)~\emph{shape features}: eccentricity, area, maximum and minimum axis lengths, perimeter, solidity, and orientation.
+Note that, the hand-crafted features for $\cg$ and $\tg$ are computed, respectively, from the segmented instances of nuclei and tissue regions.

-\textbf{$\bullet$ CNN morphological features:} The morphological features of the graph nodes are initialized with $\cnn$ features (ResNet-34 pre-trained on ImageNet) extracted from patches around the centroids of the nodes.
+\textbf{$\bullet$ CNN morphological features:} The morphological features of the graph nodes are initialized with $\cnn$ features (ResNet-34 pre-trained on ImageNet) extracted from patches around the centroids of the nuclei and tissue regions.

-Results of the experiments in Table~\ref{tab:node_features} indicate that the $\cg$ topology alone is more discriminative for cancer subtyping than $\tg$ topology.
-The combination of $\cg$ and $\tg$ topologies further improves the discriminability.
-The best performance with $\hact$ topology confirms the positive impact of hierarchical representation.
-Further, including morphological features significantly improves the discriminability of the graph representations.
-The superiority of graphs with $\cnn$-based morphological features indicates the richness of morphological information acquired from $\cnn$ compared to hand-crafted measures.
+Experimental results in Table~\ref{tab:node_features} indicate that the standalone $\cg$ topology is more discriminative for cancer subtyping than $\tg$ topology.
+The combination of $\cg$ and $\tg$ topologies further improves discriminative ability.
+The best performance achieved with the $\hact$ topology confirms the strength of hierarchical representations.
+Further, including morphological features significantly improves the discriminative ability.
+The superiority of graphs with $\cnn$-based morphological features indicate the richness of morphological information acquired by $\cnn$s, compared to hand-crafted measures.